-In the pretty rural department of Rocha, on a small peninsula 225km east of Montevideo, the seaside town of La Paloma is rather bland and sprawling, but it has attractive sandy beaches and some of Uruguay's best surfing.
+La Paloma sits on a small peninsula 225km east of Montevideo, in the pretty rural department of Rocha.
+The town itself is rather bland and sprawling, but the surrounding beaches offer some of Uruguay's best surfing.
 On summer weekends the town often hosts free concerts on the beach, making accommodations bookings essential.

 Punta del Diablo